 What is a Synchronous counter?

 Synchronous counters feature a series of interconnected flip-flops.
-Unlike asynchronous counters, the flip-flops in a synchronous counter all change state at the same time (normally on the clock pulse).
+Unlike asynchronous counters, the flip-flops in a synchronous counter all change state simultaneously (normally on the clock pulse).

 Synchronous counters are also often known as parallel counters.
-This name stems from the fact the clock feeds in parallel to each flip-flop.
+This name stems from the fact the clock feeds in similar to each flip-flop.

 Common applications of synchronous counters include: